 Situated just outside of Paris, in Fresnes to the south of the city centre, the Playmobile FunPark offers 12 play areas, including a separated area for toddlers aged 18-36 months.
 There’s a cafeteria where parents can watch their children play.
 It is a fairly easy journey by train and bus from central Paris.

-Park Asterix is about 40 minutes drive from Paris and offers roller coaster rides, attractions and spectacular shows with characters from the hit books.
+Park Asterix is another great theme park in France.
+It is about 40 minutes drive from Paris and offers roller coaster rides, attractions and spectacular shows with characters from the hit books.
 Travel through time and enter the Roman Empire, delve into Ancient Greek mythology, brave the Vikings and walk through the streets of Paris from the Middle Ages to the 19th century.

 Formerly known as Euro Disney, Disneyland Paris is an entertainment resort in Marne-la-Vallée, France, a town located (20 mi) east of Paris.
 It now consists of two theme parks, Disneyland and Walt Disney Studios Park, Disney Nature Resorts, and a golf course.
-If you can’t get to Walt Disney World in Florida, Disneyland California or Tokyo, then indulge in the Disney magic here!
+There are plenty of Disney onsite hotels but you can also stay in a hotel in Paris and take a train to Disneyland Paris If you can’t get to Walt Disney World in Florida, Disneyland California or Tokyo, then indulge in the Disney magic here!

 Where should a family stay in Paris?